 Welcome and Orientation

-Upon arrival you’ll take part in both the university and CISabroad Great Barrier Reef orientation program.
+Upon arrival you’ll take part in both the university and CISabroad city orientation program.
 You’ll learn the “do’s and don’ts” of living in Australia.
 Where to go out, how to stay safe, how to take public transport (it’s easy), where to shop are just a few of questions that will be answered by our staff.
 They’ll also give you tips on how to blend in like a local (get ready for a whole heap of Aussie slang you didn’t know you didn’t know!)
 Oh, and we’ll throw in a welcome meal, something traditional and yummy (ever had kangaroo or crocodile?) so that you can start to taste the local flavour.

 Farewell and Re-entry Program

 Though you’re not an astronaut returning from space, re-entering your home culture after being abroad can be shocking to the system.
 We’ll walk you through some of the things to expect, rehash your time abroad so that you can remember the highlights.
 We love to stay in touch so although it is farewell for now it is not goodbye.

 You can choose to live in a residence hall about a 20-minute bus ride to campus, or apartment-style housing within a 20-minute walk to campus.

 These townhouse style apartments are near campus (20 minute walk), and include shared bedrooms and shared facilities, including a kitchen, living room with TV, dining area, and laundry room.